Geoscience is a broad discipline, and the term geoscientist refers to anyone whose work focuses on the earth's systems

-However, although it's possible to enter a career in geosciences straight after your degree, many graduates go on to further study in order to learn specialist skills before applying for jobs.
+Although it's possible to enter a career in geosciences straight after your degree, many graduates go on to further study to learn specialist skills before applying for jobs.

-A postgraduate qualification such as a Masters degree in geophysics or geoscience or a PhD in a relevant area of geosciences (such as geophysics, petroleum geology, hydrogeology or sedimentology) may improve employment prospects and long-term career development as well as enhancing salaries.
-It can also provide opportunities to make contacts through projects within industry or attendance at conferences.
-Search for postgraduate courses in geoscience.
+A postgraduate qualification, such as a Masters degree in geophysics or geoscience, or a PhD in a relevant area of geosciences (such as geophysics, petroleum geology, hydrogeology or sedimentology), may improve your employment prospects and long-term career development.
+This may, in turn, lead to a higher salary.
+Further study can also provide opportunities to make contacts through projects within industry or attendance at conferences.

-In some companies, it is possible to start as a technical assistant and progress through to a full geoscientist role.
+In some companies, it's possible to start as a technical assistant and progress through to a full geoscientist role.

 You will need to have:

-- strong IT, numerical and computational skills in order to handle large data sets;
+- strong IT, numerical and computational skills, to handle large data sets

 Practical work experience through summer work, internships or work shadowing is extremely valuable.
-Many of the large multinationals offer paid internships and summer vacation work on projects of operational significance.
+Many of the large multinational companies offer paid internships and summer vacation work on projects of operational significance.

 Opportunities are more likely to be available in industry, for example with engineering, petroleum, or environmental or water companies.